The product images below are from the manufacturer’s website.

 When one is cooking vegetables primarily, you also cook quickly.
 So even though we have and use cast Iron several times a week, that has not impacted our iron levels at all (in fact my 15-year-old son who was acutely Lead poisoned as a baby is actually iron-deficient, so I personally have no concern at all for our use of cast iron).

 “But I heard stainless steel is not safe…”

 I have reviewed several of the published papers summarizing experiments on stainless steel that demonstrate the potential for metals (primarily Nickel and possibly Chromium) to leach from stainless steel pots and pans into the food being cooked in those vessels.
-From what I have read on this subject, these experiments tend to set up circumstances that are not representative of the normal usage around these pans.
-These studies seem to (across the board) use EXTENDED (not normal/typical) cooking times, AND the most acidic foods possible (tomatoes/tomato sauce) in an effort to see how much of various metals can possibly be extracted from the pans.
+From what I have read on this subject, these experiments tend to set up circumstances that are not representative of the normal usage of these pans.
+These studies seem to (across the board) use EXTENDED (not normal/typical) cooking times, AND the most acidic foods possible (tomatoes/tomato sauce) to see how much of various metals can possibly be extracted from the pans.
 So, with this context, I don’t have concerns about the NORMAL use of stainless pans.